 - Does the company/service provide something that aligns with my goal and vision?

 If the answer to both is ‘no’, why let their emails fill up your precious time and inbox space?

 4. Set limits to how much time you spend in your inbox

-Checking emails mindlessly can give us a false sense of ‘empty productivity’ and busy-ness.
+Checking emails mindlessly can give us a false sense of productivity and busyness.
 Instead, we encourage you to set up healthy boundaries that gives you enough freedom in managing every aspect of your work tasks.
 Tracking apps and tools such as Timing and Timeular can also help you understand your usage and time spent checking your emails.

-This great article from Ink+Volt lists out the importance of time-blocking for any kind of daily tasks.
-Instead of checking emails as they arrive every other minute at your door, try booking hours in your calendar to manage emails in batch.
+This great article from Ink+Volt lists the importance of time-blocking for any kind of daily tasks.
+Instead of checking emails as they arrive every other minute in your inbox, try booking hours in your calendar to manage emails in batch.
 It’s also important to turn off email notifications when you’re not checking them.

 Mailbutler is a free plug-in for Apple Mail, Gmail and Outlook that lets you control when you want to send an email in the future and when to follow-up if you have not received a reply after X days.
-Instead of leaving an email in your inbox just to remind yourself, Mailbutler lets you smartly schedule emails at times that are the easiest for you.
+Instead of just leaving the email in your inbox to remind yourself, Mailbutler allows you to smartly schedule emails at times that are most practical for you.
 The follow-up feature reminds you to get back to your contacts at the perfect time.

 Snooze allows you to temporarily remove emails from your inbox until you’re ready to handle them later.
 You can even define working hours so that Mailbutler snoozes emails until your next working day.

 Ready to kickstart your spring clean & fresh with a clear inbox? 📭